openshift/origin/docs/proposals/apiman-integration.md

 # APIMan Integration

 ## Abstract
-This proposes a design for integrating [APIMan](http://www.apiman.io/) with OpenShift inorder to provide  micro-services governance for API service providers.
+This proposes a design for integrating [APIMan](http://www.apiman.io/) with OpenShift in order to provide  micro-services governance for API service providers.

 ## Motivation
-Providers of services may have the need to control who and how their service is consumed.
-This may be realized as policies defined by providers to control the service in any number of ways (e.g security, throttling/quota, billing and metrics)<sup>[1](#r1)</sup>.
+Providers of services may have the need to control who and how their services are consumed.
+This may be realized as policies defined by providers to control a service in any number of ways (e.g security, throttling/quota, billing and metrics)<sup>[1](#r1)</sup>.

 ## Constraints and Assumptions